 - In the classic film, A Night at the Opera, Groucho Marx's character improvises an opening speech at an opera theatre that in real life would have brought the house down with laughter and inspire thunderous applause for making a normally boring formality so entertaining, but in the film, evoked only stony silence.

 - In the Marx's earlier film Monkey Business the director told the extras in the party scene to laugh when Harpo did something funny because he was afraid the movie's audience wouldn't laugh otherwise, thinking that there was something wrong with him.

-- The third Austin Powers movie, in response to the silence when Dr. Evil makes a surprisingly good joke;
+- Austin Powers in Goldmember: In response to the silence when Dr. Evil makes a surprisingly good joke;

 Live Action TV